-- Unova, from Pokémon Black/White.
-Route 4 is essentially a small desert, surrounded by forests, with the transitioning area being about as long as a building.
+- Unova, in the fifth gen games has Route 4, which is a desert surrounded by forests, with the transitioning area being about as long as a building.

 - There are other examples throughout the series.
 For example, in Sinnoh (where the fourth generation takes place), a snowy city is fairly close to a tropical island, and in Hoenn (third generation) there is a rainy route near a desert route.